 Using the public key to encrypt and decrypt the data with a private key.
-The sender and receiver of the encrypted confidential information are exchanged with the private key.
-Asymmetric cryptography is often called a public key.
+The sender and receiver exchange the encrypted confidential information using the private key.
+Asymmetric cryptography is often referred to as public key cryptography.

 - To use public-key cryptography, one key encrypts a simple text message and transforms it to ciphertext, while the recipient employs the decryption key to read the original message.
 In short, the biggest difference between a private to a public key is that one encrypts and the other decrypts.

 - Asymmetric encryption uses a lock with an encryption algorithm to convert a message into an unreadable format and a separate lock with a decryption algorithm to convert the received message back to its original form.